 Støckel: Flobert, Louis Nicolas Auguste, Paris, developed 1847 his rim fire cartridge, which is patented 23 July 1849.
 At the same time he develops his breech-system.
 In 1855 he opens his shop at 12 Bd St. Michel, where he offers highly decorated weapons.
 Accordiing to a Belgian collector friend the Flobert System is created by Julien Warnant.

 Flobert system pistol, caliber 6mm, no maker's name, # or proof stamp.
 The design of these pistols is definitely from Jean Warnant of Liège, patent 1875.
 He made a great number of gallery pistols and carbines, calibers were 4.5mm, 6mm and 9mm Flobert, usually smooth bore as all true Flobert should be.
-9" octagonal barrel with swallowtail front sight and one blade rear sight.
+9" octagonal barrel with dovetail front sight and one blade rear sight.
 Channeled and lacquered grip with deeply engraved fore end, decorated butt cap and finger hook for better aiming.
 The pistol is nickel plated, but some is worn off.
 A decorative pistol in good working order and fine condition. $450.

 exceptional pair of Flobert pistols in the

 style of high condition dueling pistols.
 There is a maker's stamp on the left

 side of the 8¾" octagonal barrel, on the right side consecutive numbered 1284

 and 1285, dovetail font- and rear sight, caliber 6mm Flobert / BB caps fit